hexpm/hexpm/lib/hexpm_web/templates/docs/self_hosting.html.md

 ### Deploying with Plug.Cowboy & Docker

 If you need any customizations to your Hex server, you may consider creating a proper Elixir project.
-Let's create one: we'll serve static files, add basic authentication, configure it via environment variables and prepare for deployment with Docker.
+Let's do just that: we'll serve static files, add basic authentication, configure it via environment variables and prepare for deployment with Docker.

 Let's start a new project: